TosbackCgusBridge-Bot/CGUs-versions/Shop/Privacy Policy.md

 *   2
 *   3

-TODAY'S SALES
+Weekly Deals

-Save up to 40% off through June 14 at 4am ET.
+Save up to 55% off sale items through June 21 at 4am ET.

-LENOVOPRO EXCLUSIVE
+Father's Day Business Sale

-Father's Day Business Sale - EARLY ACCESS.
-Sale ends June 14 at 4am ET.
+Celebrate Dad and save up to 25% on our best-selling business PCs &.
+Accessories.
+Sale ends June 20 at 4am ET.

 Dominate the Game

 Save up to 25% on Lenovo Legion Gaming PC’s with eCoupon LEGIONFTWE3.
 Sale ends June 18 at 4am ET.

-New ThinkPad E580
+Yoga 730 (15")

-Customize your 15" laptop.
-Available in Black or Silver.
+Break out of the 90-degree mold and rock tech global-style.

-M910 Tiny: Think Big with a Tiny Desktop &.
-Monitor
+Coming Soon: ThinkSmart Hub 700

 LAPTOPS